-Jacob Minerd III was born on the Fourth of July 1816 (or 1817) in Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr. Extensive research of his life in newspapers and court records reveal a long life filled with activity.
+Jacob Minerd III was born on the Fourth of July 1816 (or 1817) in Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr. Extensive research in local newspapers and court records reveals a long life filled with activity.

-Jacob and Rachel had only one child, Elizabeth (Minerd) Long Gallentine.
+Jacob and Rachel together produced an only daughter, Elizabeth (Minerd) Long Gallentine.

 Jacob's name was recorded in Somerset County records when he bought items at estate auctions of deceased neighbors.
 His purchases were small but provide a window into his needs of the time -- including a bell (34 cents) and kettle ($1.01) at the estate sale in January 1840 of his late cousin, John J. Younkin; and two chairs (27 cents), also in 1840, also from the estate of John J. Younkin.